 Boundary Value Caching for Walk on Spheres [Paper, Talk]

 All solvers and geometric queries are implemented in the open-source Zombie and FCPW libraries (respectively).
-Also checkout the following basic code examples: WoS for Laplace, WoS for Poisson, WoSt step-by-step tutorial.
+Also checkout the following starter code samples:

-WoS relies on and connects rich concepts from Monte Carlo methods, PDEs, and stochastic differential equations: from a harmonic analysis perspective, WoS is a Monte Carlo method for solving Laplace equations, while from a random process perspective, it is an acceleration strategy for simulating Brownian motion.
-Here are some enjoyable reference resources on these topics:
+WoS is based on several rich concepts at the intersection of Monte Carlo methods, PDEs, and stochastic differential equations: from a harmonic analysis perspective, WoS is a Monte Carlo method for solving Laplace equations, while from a random process perspective, it is an acceleration strategy for simulating Brownian motion.
+Here are some recommended reference resources if you would like to dive further into these topics:

 CMU 21-387: Monte Carlo Methods and Applications [Course webpage]